Ancient Rhodes - a Brief History Part 1:

 The island was divided into 3 sections with each one having a main city.
 Those cities were:

-The cities of Ialysos, Lindos and Kameiros (and Rhodos island in general) became a wealthy commercial centre of their time, so much so that these 3 Rhodes cities minted their own coins.
+The cities of Ialysos, Lindos, and Kameiros (and Rhodos island in general) became wealthy commercial centers of their time, so much so that these 3 Rhodes cities minted their coins.

 At this time, Rhodes was a great commercial center and thanks to its advantageous geographical position, it served as a staging post and a safe anchorage on the way to other markets all around the Mediterranean.